 Some Christians feel that they should be immune to suffering.
 This verse says that we are to enter the “afflictions of Christ.”

 “and fill up in my flesh what is lacking in the afflictions of Christ”

 The New Testament never uses the word “afflictions” of Christ’s death.
 No one can duplicate the sufferings of Christ on the cross.
-No one can duplicate his suffering for our sins.
+No one can replicate his suffering for our sins.

 “Afflictions” means “pressure” or “distress.”
 Paul had plenty of that (2 Cor 11:23-29).
 These are the ordinary trials of life.
 When we suffer for the gospel we share the afflictions of Christ (1 Pet.
 1:11; 2:20,21; 4:1, 12,13; 5:8-10; Phil 3:10).

 We are to fill up the afflictions of Christ that he had before his cross and death.
 His afflictions came from many sources.
 Many rejected him and his message.
 The Scribes, Sadducees, and Pharisees all maligned him.
 Religion persecuted him.
 Now it is Paul’s turn at bat.
 He was in jail for preaching the gospel.
 He had to look at a beanball of persecution.
 Now it is our turn at bat.
 It has been someone else’s turn to face trial ever since the church started.

 It is axiomatic that no one will be exempt from suffering.

 The issue lies in how we suffer.
-God doles every Christian a quota of suffering.
-Suffering here means glory hereafter.
+God doles every Christian a quota of suffering, but pain here means glory hereafter.

-We cannot get through life without weeping and suffering.
-The Christian is not immune to trial, disease, relationship problems, or accident.
+We cannot get through life without adversity.
+The Christian is not immune to trial, disease, relationship problems, or accidents.
 It is not easy to learn the lesson of how to suffer.
 Most of us endure suffering.

 If we accept that God doles out a quota of suffering for every Christian, we can better accept our plight and view it as his divine design.